rurban/libu8ident/README.md

 Remember, the meaning of identifiers is to be **identifiable**.
 A user should not confuse one identifier with another.
 Only a program, IDE or library can properly check unicode identifiers, humans certainly not.
-Leaving such checks to a linter is not recommended. (_The C 20 Standard commitee is wrong.
+Leaving such checks to a linter is not recommended, and they don't even exist.
+(_The C 20 Standard commitee is wrong.
 They believe the whole UCD is needed for those checks.
 So they rather ignore the problem._)

 Valid characters
 ----------------